apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 gpu_count = mx.context.num_gpus()
 ctx = [mx.gpu(i) for i in range(gpu_count)] if gpu_count > 0 else mx.cpu()
-mx.random.seed(7) # Set a fixed seed
 ```

 ## Dataset

 [Fashion-MNIST](https://research.zalando.com/welcome/mission/research-projects/fashion-mnist/) dataset consists of fashion items divided into ten categories: t-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag and ankle boot.

-- It has 60,000 gray scale images of size 28 * 28 for training.
+- It has 60,000 grayscale images of size 28 * 28 for training.
-- It has 10,000 gray scale images os size 28 * 28 for testing/validation.
+- It has 10,000 grayscale images os size 28 * 28 for testing/validation.

 We will use the ```gluon.data.vision``` package to directly import the Fashion-MNIST dataset and perform pre-processing on it.